jape2116/jeremypengland-blog/content/To Process Literature Notes/NeurodivergentWhatIt2022.md

 ## Jeremy’s Review

 This is a helpful webpage to give an overview of what neurodivergence is and what it is not.
-It is similar in nature to the [[To Process Literature Notes/medWhatNeurodiversity2021\|Harvard Webpage]] regarding the same topic.
+It is similar in nature to the [[medWhatNeurodiversity2021|Harvard Webpage]] regarding the same topic.

-# Annotations
+# Annotations%% begin annotations %%

 ### Imported: 2023-10-23 11:11 am